totvslabs/pyCarol/README.md

 Release process
 ----------------
-1. Open a PR with your change for `master` branch;
+1. Open a PR with your change for `main` branch;
-2. Once approved, merge into `master`;
+2. Once approved, merge into `main`;
-3. In case there are any changes to the default release notes, please update them
+3. In case there are any changes to the default release notes, please update them.
+4. If any features are added or modified, please update README accordingly.